RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture

 \subsection{Systematic evaluation of RocketStack design variants}

-To maintain consistency across evaluations, accuracy was used as the primary metric for comparing RocketStack design variants across ensembling depths.
-While complementary metrics including F1-score, precision, recall, and log-loss were also reported.
+To maintain consistency across evaluations, accuracy was used as the primary metric for comparing RocketStack design variants across ensembling depth, while complementary metrics (F1-score, precision, recall, and log-loss) were also reported.
 Accuracy used as a unified and interpretable baseline for both binary and multi-class settings.
-To compare overall performance across RocketStack variants, grand average metrics were computed over ensembling levels 1-10 for both binary and multi-class classification.
-In both binary and multi-class settings without feature compression yielded highest performance.
-Periodic feature compression strategies where methods including SFE, autoencoders and attention were applied at levels 3, 6, and 9 generally outperformed their each-level counterparts.
-Among feature compression techniques, attention-based approaches delivered the highest average accuracy, followed by periodic autoencoders and SFE.
-In contrast, applying compression at every level (e.g., SFE each-level) resulted in the lowest performance across both tasks, indicating that selective, periodic application is more effective than continuous compression.
-Additionally, light randomization of OOF-scores during model pruning yielded better overall performance than strict OOF-based pruning in both binary and multi-class settings.
-Further breakdowns and comparisons between RocketStack variants are presented in the following subsections.
+To summarize overall performance across RocketStack variants, grand-average metrics were computed over levels 1--10 for both task types.
+In both settings, the no-compression configuration yielded the highest accuracy overall.
+Periodic feature compression, where SFE, autoencoders, or attention were applied at levels 3, 6, and 9, generally outperformed each-level compression, with attention-based selection achieving the best average accuracy, followed by periodic autoencoders and SFE.
+By contrast, continuous compression at every level (for example, SFE each-level) produced the lowest performance across tasks, indicating that selective periodic application is more effective than per-level compression.
+Finally, light OOF-score randomization during pruning yielded better overall performance than strict OOF pruning in both binary and multi-class settings.
+Detailed comparisons between variants are provided in the following subsections.